ashokn414/apll_01v8_sky130/README.md

 This IP block can be used for clock distribution for processor chip.

 ## 3. Sky130_PDK
-sky130_fd_pr is the pdk file used in the simulations. more detailed info can be obtained at [skywater-pdk](https://github.com/google/skywater-pdk).
+sky130_fd_pr is the pdk file used in the simulations.The SKY130 is a mature 180nm-130nm hybrid technology originally developed internally by Cypress Semiconductor before being spun out into SkyWater Technology and made accessible to general industry.
+SkyWater and Google’s collaboration is now making this technology accessible to everyone! more detailed info can be obtained at [skywater-pdk](https://github.com/google/skywater-pdk).

 ## 4. EDA Tools Used